 More information about these requirements and the configuration process is available in the Integration Agent overview.

 Sample integrated properties

 xMatters has created a sample integration service that illustrates the basics of configuring and using integrated properties.
-This integration service must be installed and configured as part of the Integration Agent; contact xMatters Client Assistance for help installing it on your deployment.
+This integration service must be installed and configured as part of the Integration Agent; contact xMatters Customer Support for help installing it on your deployment.